Alao-Abiodun/ShopSwap-api/README.md

 # ShopSwap

 # user-service
-A serverless Node.js Microservice for shopping online.
+A serverless Node.js Microservice for user service